someparty/someparty/source/articles/2018-02-18-my-accoutrements.html.markdown

 description: New music from Man Made Hill, J Blissette, WHOOP-Szo, Boyhood.
 Attack In Black reissue.
 D.O.A. recording with Ron Reyes.
 ---

 Hamilton-via-Toronto "existential disco" project [Man Made Hill](https://manmadehillpleasence.bandcamp.com/) has announced a new release on [Pleasence Records](http://www.pleasencerecords.com/) titled *Fingertip*.
 The 18 song cassette will be Randall Gagne's 20th release under the name.
-Gagne commented on his difficult to peg sound in the label's press release, somehow becoming (fittingly) more obtuse in each successive statement:
+Gagne commented on his difficult to peg sound in the label's press release, somehow becoming (fittingly) more oblique in each successive statement:

 > "I think of it as some kind of Mutant Smorgasbord...
 I wanted these songs to feel physical in every way, and to show how music unfolds from the fingertip into all sensual centres...
 I wanted my songs to function as links to raw, concrete experience that can be held and kept, and integrated into your own personal history.
 Plus Total Attitude!”